vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 - wACME: https://dune.com/sigrlami/wacme-accumulate

-### Proposal and relation to Curve
+### Relation to Curve

-The proposal is put forward by Accumulated Finance.
-Accumulated Finance is a liquid staking and DeFi platform for the WACME token, which is a wrapped version of ACME on the Ethereum mainnet.
-The platform issues stACME, a liquid staking derivative of WACME.
-ACME, the underlying token to WACME and stWACME is the native token of Accumate Network, an L1 blockchain based on the Tendermint with human-readable account, and complex multi-sig in the core layer.
-[The proposal ask for two Curve pools, WACME/frxETH and stACME/WACME.](https://gov.curve.fi/t/proposal-to-add-wacme-frxeth-and-stacme-wacme-to-the-gauge-controller/9148).
-The goal is to create deep on-chain liquidity for their token, WACME, and liquid stakers, stACME.
-This is important for Accumulated Finance as it ensures that stACME and WACME can be easily traded without the asset diverging in price (as they should be pegged 1:1) for large trades in or out of WACME or stAGME.
+A [gauge proposal](https://gov.curve.fi/t/proposal-to-add-wacme-frxeth-and-stacme-wacme-to-the-gauge-controller/9148) has been put forward by Accumulated Finance for the [WACME/frxETH](https://curve.fi/#/ethereum/pools/factory-crypto-238/deposit) and [stACME/WACME](https://curve.fi/#/ethereum/pools/factory-v2-294/deposit) Curve pools.
+The goal is to create deep on-chain liquidity for the WACME token and exit liquidity for its stACME liquid staking derivative (LSD).
+Accumulated Finance has been incentivizing both pools with their WACME token since April 15th and claims they will transition incentives to Votium/Votemarket after a successful gauge vote.
+Gauge votes for both pools have recently passed on [April 30th, 2023](https://dao.curve.fi/vote/ownership/320) and [May 1st, 2023](https://dao.curve.fi/vote/ownership/321).

 ## Introduction to Accumulate Ecosystem